 How the US could deal with North Korea – A Case Study

 Jerry immediately began threatening and posturing towards staff.
 I went to have a look.
 It did not go well.
 My presence escalated the situation.
-Jerry felt more threatened and as a result he started threatening me.
+Jerry felt more threatened and as a result, he started threatening me.
 I had to keep my ego in check and depersonalize the situation.
-Had I taken a similar threatening approach, having over 600 pounds of combined staff weight near me, it would have ended up in a physical restraint.
+Had I taken a similar threatening approach, having over 600 pounds of combined staff weight near me, it would have ended in an ugly and potentially dangerous physical restraint.
 The risk of injury to either Jerry or my staff was extremely high.
 No one wanted that.

 I could sense Jerry’s rational state was deteriorating and his desperation was increasing.
 This young man had everything to fight for and nothing to lose.
 A physical intervention would have only condoned an old pattern of using threats and violence as a method to fulfill needs.
 Such a response would have been at a physical and psychological cost, as well as a potential financial and legal cost.
 Furthermore, how as role models could we help him if we behave exactly as he does?
 Sound familiar?

 Jerry needed to feel safe and assured that we were doing our best to de-escalate the situation.
 So what did I do?
 I left.
 As the director, my responsibility was to ensure everyone’s safety and doing so required me to step back and withdraw.
 My job was to build trust and model the behavior I was asking of him.
 Before leaving, I told Jerry that we would do our best to work with him and that his cooperation would be appreciated.
 Jerry left the next day to another program which he ended up completing.
 Win-win.